Position

 • Previous experience in a manufacturing or production environment is highly desirable.

-• Strong understanding of machinery and equipment operation.
+• Knowledge of industrial machinery and equipment operation.

 Is becoming a Plant Associate a good career path?